rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 * Upgrading my legacy Rails app to Webpacker would be too costly
 * I don't need advanced tooling for local development
 * It just works and I don't have time to ramp up on alternatives
+* My Rails app relies on specific asset gems and I don't have NPM alternatives

 #### Why not Sprockets?